Boshin War: Aftermath

 Upon his coronation, Meiji issued his Charter Oath, calling for deliberative assemblies, promising increased opportunities for the common people, abolishing the "evil customs of the past", and seeking knowledge throughout the world "to strengthen the foundations of imperial rule".
 (Note: Jansen discusses political developments during and relating to the course of the war.
 Keene discusses the Charter Oath and signboard decrees.)
 The reforms culminated in the 1889 issuance of the Meiji Constitution.
 However, despite the support given to the Imperial Court by samurai, many of the early Meiji reforms were seen as detrimental to their interests.
 The creation of a conscript army made of commoners, as well as the loss of hereditary prestige and stipends, antagonized many former samurai.
 Tensions ran particularly high in the south, leading to the 1874 Saga Rebellion, and a rebellion in Chōshū in 1876.
 Former samurai in Satsuma, led by Saigō Takamori, who had left government over foreign policy differences, started the Satsuma Rebellion in 1877.
-Fighting for the maintenance of the samurai class and a more virtuous government, their slogan was "new government, high morality" (新政厚徳, shinsei kōtoku).
+Fighting for the maintenance of the samurai class and a more virtuous government.
 It ended with a heroic but total defeat at the Battle of Shiroyama.
 (Note: Saigō himself professed continued loyalty to Meiji and wore his Imperial Army uniform throughout the conflict.
 He committed suicide before the final charge of the rebellion, and was posthumously pardoned by the emperor in subsequent years.)

-The Japan that followed

-On the eve of the Russo-Japanese War (1904–05), those in the political and military leadership were individuals who had fought in the Boshin War.
-Well aware of what happened to Matsudaira Katamori—in other words, the fate that awaits a defeated nation—they were considering peace negotiations even before the war began.
-They chose U.S. President Theodore Roosevelt as a mediator between Japan and Russia and sent Kaneko Kentaro to the United States.
-On the other hand, the politicians and military leaders on the eve of World War II (1939–45) were individuals with no knowledge of the Boshin War (except for Saionji Kinmochi).
-When faced with the Hull note, they presumed war was inevitable and launched the attack on Pearl Harbor without considering the long-term consequences, ultimately leading to a devastating defeat.
-The difference in caliber between leaders in the Meiji and Showa eras is often mentioned in the novels of Ryōtarō Shiba.